eodms-sgdot/eodms-cli/README.md

 3. When prompted ```What would you like to do?```, enter ```3```.

 	- You will be asked if you wish to store the username and password for a future session.
 If you choose yes, you will not be prompted for credentials in any future sessions.
 All credentials are stored in the "[config.ini file](#config-username)" (the password is encrypted).
-If you wish to replace the default username and password, remove the values from the [config file](#config-username), leaving the keys with equal signs, and the script will prompt you again.
+If you wish to replace the default username and password, remove the values from the [configuration file](#config-username), leaving the keys with equal signs, and the script will prompt you again.

 4. Enter the number corresponding to the collections you'd like to query, separating each with a comma.

+5. Next, you'll be asked for the query filters for each collection you specified in step 4.
+See [Filters](#filters) for more information on entering filters.

-5. Enter the date range separated with a dash.
+6. Enter the date range separated with a dash.
 If you want to search all years, leave blank.

 	- The entry can have multiple ranges separated by a comma (ex: ```20200601-20200701,20201013-20201113```).
 	- The date range can also include a time, separated by a T (ex: ```20200701T153455-20200801T000545```).
 Make sure the time is in UTC.
 	- Date format is ```yyyymmdd``` or ```yyyymmddThhmmss```.

-6. Enter the total number of images you'd like to order/download (leave blank if you wish for no limit).
+7. Enter the total number of images you'd like to order/download (leave blank if you wish for no limit).

-7. Enter the total number of images you'd like for each order (leave blank for the maximum which is set to 100 by the EODMS).
+8. Enter the total number of images you'd like for each order (leave blank for the maximum which is set to 100 by the EODMS).

-8. The process will query the RAPI for the image information, get the order information for the current user and download any existing image items in the orders.
+9. The process will query the RAPI for the image information, get the order information for the current user and download any existing image items in the orders.

 ### Option 4 - Download existing orders using a CSV file from a previous order/download process